ascourtas/healthmaster/README.md

 Data for this project is made possible by the The Affordable Care Act, which as of January 1st, 2019, [requires all hospitals](https://www.ajc.com/news/national/hospital-prices-are-about-public/2jXYHgoR5CObBj6fSJQQUO/) in the U.S. to make their chargemasters publicly available.

 ---
+# Dependencies
+`pip install` the following packages if you don't have them already:
+- argparse
+- bs4
+- numpy
+- pandas=0.24.1
+- xlrd
+---
 # Usage
 Healthmaster can be used to download and unzip chargemasters, search them for keywords, and order the results.